FatsackFails/fatsackfails/src/site/snippets/kruiz-control-month.md

 seo_desc: Example of how to make Kruiz
   Control write the month into an OBS Text Source.
 ---
 I recently finished a stream overlay commission for [SajochiSama](https://twitch.tv/sajochisama) that was comic book themed.
 One fun detail I added was to the comic cover on the "Starting Soon" screen.
 It will automatically update the issue month to match the current date.
-Here's the code I used in Kruiz Control to do that!
+Let's explore how I accomplished that using Kruiz Control!

 @[vimeo](588778678)